rockset/rockset-js/packages/cli/reference/api.md

 ## `rockset api:queryLambdas:listOrganizationTags`

-list all tags in an organization
+list all distinct query lambda tags in an organization

 ```
 USAGE